MicrosoftDocs/learn/learn-pr/sqlserver/deploy-sql-server-linux/includes/1-introduction.md

 ## Learning objectives

-In this module, you see how to deploy SQL Server to Linux and to containers.
+In this module, learn how to deploy SQL Server to Linux and to containers.

 - Deploy SQL Server 2019 on Ubuntu
 - Deploy SQL Server 2019 on SUSE